canstar

 • Download on 10 devices

-• Full HD and 5.1 audio available
+• Up to full HD and 5.1 audio available

-• Pay $7.99 to add an additional user
+• Pay $7.99 extra per month to add an additional user.

-Premium: $20.99 per month
+Premium: $20.99 per month or $209.99 annually

 • Watch on four devices